rethinkingrn/rethinkingrn/README.md

-# how do i use this
+# Github

-a
+cool this is my github. \

-test
+i like this